SingularGamesStudio/PawnManager/Readme.md

 are put into directory as well as libgcc_s_seh-1.dll, libstdc++-6.dll and libwinpthread-1 are required to be in same directory as the game in order to run it.

+## Gameplay

+After running server, and connecting to it with client:

+Your base is composed of big Circles connected into a tree

+Each building contains resources.

+Also you have pawns - workers, that haul resources, and craft stuff (round ones), and fighters(triangles)

+## Controls

+RMB on a green building - craft menu

+LMB on any building, and then on unoccupied space - build menu

+MMB on a building - all your fighters will go and attack it

 ## Structure

 Entity <- Pawn, Building, ResourceEntity